ydeleon6/coinbase-tax-collector/documentation/quick-start.md

 # Quickstart for macOS

-Coinbase Tax Collector is a Python script that reads your Coinbase transaction history report CSV file, identifies all taxable transactions, and calculates your capital gains or losses.
-If you are a macOS user, this quickstart will help you use Coinbase Tax Collector to get the information you need to complete Form 1099-B when filing your taxes.
+Coinbase Tax Collector (CTC) is a Python script that reads your Coinbase transaction history report CSV file, identifies all taxable transactions, and calculates your capital gains or losses.
+It allows you to select from among two accounting methods, LIFO or FIFO, for calculating your tax responsiblity.

+If you are a macOS user, this quickstart will help you use CTC to get the information you need to complete Form 1099-B when filing your taxes.

 ## Prerequisites

-Coinbase Tax Collector requires the following:
+CTC requires the following:

 * Python version 3.10 or newer
 * Dependencies from the [requirements.txt file](https://github.com/ydeleon6/coinbase-tax-collector/blob/main/requirements.txt)